Classification of hyperbolic Dehn fillings I: Background

 First, recall the statement of the conjecture given in Section \ref{22080901}. \\ \\ \textbf{Conjecture \ref{22042203}} \textit{For every irreducible variety $\mathcal{X}(\subset \mathbb{G}^n)$ defined over $\overline{\mathbb{Q}}$, there exists a finite set $\mathcal{H}$ of proper algebraic subgroups such that, for every algebraic subgroup $K$ and every component $\mathcal{Y}$ of $\mathcal{X}\cap K$ satisfying

 one has $\mathcal{Y}\subset H $ for some $H\in \mathcal{H}$. } \\

 The conjecture is widely open in general, but there are some cases which have been resolved.

 First, as an extreme case, S. Zhang proved the following \cite{Zhang}: \begin{theorem}[S. Zhang] Let $\mathcal{X}$ be an irreducible subvariety in $\mathbb{G}^n$.
-The set of torsion points in $\mathcal{X}$ lies in a finite number of algebraic subgroups.\footnote{By a \textit{torsion point}, we mean a point each of whose coordinate is elliptic.
-Note that a torsion point is a torsion anomalous point, but the converse it not true in general.
+The set of torsion points in $\mathcal{X}$ lies in a finite number of algebraic subgroups.\footnote{By a \textit{torsion point}, we mean a point each of whose coordinate is a root of unity.
+Note that a torsion point is a torsion anomalous point, but the converse is not true in general.
 For instance, a Dehn filling point, whose holonomies are multiplicatively dependent, is a torsion anomalous point, whereas it is not a torsion point by Theorem \ref{040605}. } \end{theorem}

 For the curve case, the conjecture was proved by G. Maurin \cite{mau}.

 \begin{theorem}[G. Maurin] The Zilber-Pink conjecture is true if $\mathcal{X}$ is an algebraic curve. \end{theorem}